osisoft/AVEVA-Adapter/shared-content/installation/system-requirements.md

 | Debian 9, 10<br>Ubuntu 18.04, 20.04 | x64 | [!include[installer](../_includes/inline/installer-name.md)]-x64_.deb     | Intel/AMD 64-bit processors |
 | Debian 9, 10<br>Ubuntu 20.04 | ARM32 | [!include[installer](../_includes/inline/installer-name.md)]-arm_.deb  | ARM 32-bit processors |

 Alternatively, you can use tar.gz files with binaries to build your own custom installers or containers for Linux.
-For more information on installing PI Adapter for Azure Event Hubs with Docker containers, see [Install PI Adapter for Azure Event Hubs using Docker](xref:InstallPIAdapterForAzureEventHubsUsingDocker).
+For more information on installing the adapter with Docker containers, see <xref:InstallUsingDocker>.